berarma/new-lg4ff/README.md

 In case you want to rebuild the module, remove it and install again:

-IMPORTANT: When using DKMS the module will be installed as `hid-logitech` so it gets to automatically replace the old module.
-Once loaded, it will stil show as `hid-logitech-new` though.
+When using DKMS the module will be installed as `hid-logitech` so it gets to automatically replace the old module.
+Once loaded, it will be displayed as `hid-logitech-new` though.

+NOTE: If you had previously installed the module using the manual method then you must delete the module by hand: `$ sudo rm /lib/modules/$(uname -r)/extra/hid-logitech-new.ko`

 ### Manual method

+Type the following commands inside the project directory:

 ```
 $ make